Last updated on 25 March 2019

-Venice is celebrating her Birthday Weekend!
+We are celebrating a special day here in Venice, in the midst of spring blossoms (in the images of this post, I’m taking you to the Rialto Market on a sunny 25 March, and a little beyond the market, towards San Cassiano).
+For Venice is celebrating her Birthday!
 Venetia, as Venice is called in Latin, the second official language of the Republic, celebrates 1597 years on 25 March 2018!!
 The historians of the Republic set this day on purpose, revealing that Venice was founded in the month dedicated to the Roman God of War, Mars, on 25 March 421 AD.
-Their choice tells us a lot about how the Government envisioned to position both the city and the Stato do Mar.
-It also gives us the decisive hint that Venice existed before the Roman Empire crumbled in the year 476 AD.
+So, their choice tells us a lot about how the Government of the Republic of Venice envisioned both the City and the Stato do Mar.
+It also gives us the decisive hint that Venice existed before the Roman Empire crumbled in 476 AD.

-The Roman Empire didn’t stop on the shores of the Lagoon, it comprised this shallow water basin extending about 770 km², much larger than it is today.
+The Roman Empire expanded beyond the shores of the Lagoon, well into the shallow swamps called Seven Seas (Sette Mari) extending about 770 km², an area almost one-third larger than the Lagoon is today.
 There were Roman settlements on Murano and on Sant’Erasmo.
 The Lagoon was at the “doorstep” of the Roman cities Altinum and Aquileia, and their inhabitants built villas on the islands for re-creation and hunting, vegetable farming and fishing.
 The Roman Via Annia crossed the Lagoon called I Sette Mari – the Seven Seas.

-The Venetian Government chose 25 March as birthday of Venice because Annunciation Day is celebrated (Annunciazione della Vergine Maria).
-Earlier, during the times of the Roman Empire, 25 March was dedicated to Venus, the goddess of beauty.
+The Venetian Government chose 25 March as birthday of Venice because Annunciation Day (Annunciazione della Vergine Maria) is celebrated on that day.
+The Roman Empire dedicated 25 March Venus, the goddess of beauty.
 Venice was envisaged to become just the right mix between power (Mars) and beauty (Venus).

-The birthday legend of Venezia was passed on by Marin Sanudo (1466-1536), one of the official historians of the Republic.
-By the way, his book on “De Origine, situ e magistratibus Urbis Venetiae” was re-published by a Venetian research center on medieval history, Centro Cicogna.
+The birthday legend of Venetia was passed to us on by Marin Sanudo (1466-1536), an official historian of the Republic of Venice.
+His book on “De Origine, situ e magistratibus Urbis Venetiae” was re-published in 2017 by a Venetian research center on medieval history, Centro Cicogna.

-Thus, Enets, Romans and Greeks not only traded with each other but started settling together on an archipelago consisting of 118 islands in the heart of the Lagoon because they had to leave their original islands.
-They called the island group they were settling on Rivus Altus (again, a Latin name).
-These islands were less exposed to tides and conveniently located on the banks of the ancient bed of the river Brenta.
-This natural deep-water canal, which we call Canal Grande today, connected the Rivus Altus islands easily with the mainland and the open sea.
+Enets, Romans and the Byzantine merchants gave up their former islands and began moving to a solid and safe archipelago consisting of 118 islands in the heart of the Lagoon.
+They called the island group Rivus Altus because it was less exposed to tides and located on the banks of the river Brenta crossing the Lagoon and reaching the open sea at Punta Sabbioni.
+This natural “deep-water” canal, called Canal Grande today, connected the Rivus Altus islands to the mainland and the open sea.

-PS – which cake would Venice chose to celebrate her birthday?
-She’d certainly love one of the most ancient cakes we know of.
-A few pastry stores in town still bake it these days, amongst them are Dal Mas, alla Bragora, Chiusso and Tonolo.
-It’s the Venetian almond cake called Torta Greca, the Greek Cake, whose recipe is Byzantine and goes back to the 12th century.
+Now, while Venice is basking in the sun, which cake would she choose to celebrate her birthday?
+She’d certainly love one of the cakes made from almonds, for which Venice has been famous since 1200.
+A few pastry stores in town still bake this special cake, among them are Dal Mas, alla Bragora, Chiusso, Pitteri and Tonolo.
+The cake is called Torta Greca, the Greek Cake.
+Below you can one of them at Pasticceria Dal Mas.